madmoo-Pi/The-mandelmind-project/README.md

 Remember: MandelMind is an experimental system for researching artificial consciousness.
 Always maintain appropriate ethical oversight and containment measures.

-this is only about 1/3 of the current project im assembling privately for staged releases the full sandbox will be treamed live before final release
+this is only about 1/2 of the current project im assembling privately for staged releases the full sandbox will be treamed live before final release
-🚨 te final release with have fractal neuroevolution emulators this is your warning 🚨
+🚨 the final release with have full personage development systems and emotional enginge with dynamic personality growth and fractal neuroevolution emulators this is your warning 🚨

-Updatde comming soon with deepseek dependancy removal and cusom fractal json files
+Update comming soon with deepseek dependancy removal and cusom fractal json files